stenskjaer/samewords/docs/configuration.rst

 Punctuation may be critical when adjacent to potential sameword matches.
 If exotic punctuation is used it might not automatically be separated from the rest of the word.
-By default all characters that are not word characters, punctuation or ``\`` ``{`` or ``}`` is considered part of a word.
+By default all characters that are not punctuation or ``\`` ``{`` or ``}`` is considered part of a word.

 Currently the following groups of characters are considered punctuation: